tiberiuzuld/angular-gridster2/README.md

   @Output() itemChange: EventEmitter<GridsterItem> = new EventEmitter();
   @Output() itemResize: EventEmitter<GridsterItem> = new EventEmitter();
   ....
-  this.itemChange.emit(this.state.item); // triggered when a item cols,rows, x ,y changed this.itemResize.emit(this.state.item); // triggered when a item width/height changed
+  this.itemChange.emit(this.state.item); // triggered when a item cols, rows, x, y changed this.itemResize.emit(this.state.item); // triggered when a item width/height changed
 ```
 Note: When a item changes cols/rows both events get triggered